sgNicola/ACsim/readme.md

    - **Cause**: This usually occurs because resources occupied by CARLA from previous experiments have not been released.
    - **Solution**: Restart the experiment.
 If restarting the experiment takes too long or does not resolve the issue, try restarting the entire system to free up resources.

+3. **Backup and Restore for Autoware Settings**
+   - **Solution**: Prepare a backup of the Autoware configuration files (e.g., `.autoware` or `.ros` directories).
+If issues arise, restore the default settings by replacing the corrupted configuration files with the backup files.
+This ensures a clean state for troubleshooting and reconfiguration.

 ## Data link

 We have submitted two ROS2 bag files that capture recorded fault scenarios, which have been verified by developers from the Autoware project: